Your website is looking great. It’s stocked full of clever content and a portfolio loaded with impressive examples of your work.

 Your website is a valuable piece of real estate and the focal point of your marketing efforts.
 It’s not just an online brochure that sits there looking pretty.
 It’s your digital headquarters and you can make it work for you.

-Your website can become a lead-generating-machine if you turn it on (and fine-tune it) correctly.
+Your website can become a lead-generating-machine if you fine-tune it properly.

 Here are 5 ways you can drive traffic to your website without paying for ads.